aiidateam/aiida-tutorials/docs/pages/2019_MARVEL_Psik_MaX/sections/workflows.rst

         run_eos()

 To get a reference to the node that represents the function execution, we can ask the ``run`` function to, in addition to the results, also return the node.
-To do so, instead of simply calling the work function to run it, instead use the attribute ``get_node``, like so:
+To do so, instead of simply calling the work function to run it, use the attribute ``get_node``, like so:

 .. code:: python